 The search engine might attempt to show close matches, which might include the same model number and brand as the items shown in images, or which have the same features but aren’t the same brand.
 It might show similar matches, which could be the same brand but a different model, or related items – such as a headphone case when the item shown is a set of headphones.

-The patent filing describes some of the different technologies that might be used to capture images and information about items that a person sends a picture of, including image technologies that recognize different objects, and Optical Character Recognition, for products that have writing upon them, or that are within boxes that mention the name and possibly the product numbers for those items.
-Barcodes, Universal Product Codes, or ISBN numbers from books could also be helpful in identifying products.
+The patent filing describes some of the different technologies that might be used to capture images and information about items that a person sends a picture of, including image technologies that recognize different objects, and Optical Character Recognition, for products that have written upon them, or that are within boxes that mention the name and possibly the product numbers for those items.
+Barcodes, Universal Product Codes, or ISBNs from books could also help identify products.

 At an initial step, the process receives an image.
 For example, an image received through a picture message can be received.
 The image can be a specialty item that the user would like to buy.
 In some examples, the image can show a chocolate cupcake with chocolate ganache and buttercream frosting.

 The process then compares the image to an image library.
-For example, the image of the cupcake can match an East End Chocolate Stout cupcake from Dozen Cupcakes in Pittsburgh.
+For example, the cupcake image can match an East End Chocolate Stout cupcake from Dozen Cupcakes in Pittsburgh.
 The image can also match a cookies-and-creme cupcake from Coco’s Cupcakes in Pittsburgh.
 In other implementations, comparisons can be determined through a naming filter.
-For example, if the image file has a name, such as “cupcake”, the image library can be filtered to images having cupcakes in them.
-More likely, because various cupcakes are not very distinct form each other, the image could simply match an image associated with the tag “chocolate cupcake” or “lemon cupcake” or the like, and not a particular brand of cupcake.
+For example, if the image file has a name, such as “cupcake,” the image library can be filtered to images having cupcakes in them.
+More likely, because various cupcakes are not very distinct from each other, the image could simply match an image associated with the tag “chocolate cupcake” or “lemon cupcake” or the like, and not a particular brand of the cupcake.

 Google Goggles and Visual Search

 Google just recently released into Google Labs a kind of visual search they’ve named Google Googles, which lets you use a picture to perform a search.
-The search engine provides some descriptions on how this visual search can be used with landmarks, books, contact information (such as business cards), artworks, places, wine, and logos.
+The search engine describes how this visual search can be used with landmarks, books, contact information (such as business cards), artworks, places, wine, and logos.
 The Google Goggles Help pages also mention barcodes and products as things you can take pictures of and search for: